ilius/pyglossary/doc/internals.md

 Each entry contains:

-- Headword (title or main phrase for lookup)
+- Headword (title or main term/phrase for lookup)
-- Alternates (some alternative phrases for lookup)
+- Alternates (some alternative terms/phrases for lookup)
 - Definition / article

 Headword and alternates together are accessible as a single Python list `entry.l_term`, and `entry.l_term[0]` is the headword.